There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 France, like many countries, has introduced flexible and liberal solutions to settle international trade disputes in a manner consistent with the will of the parties.

-The course offers a joint presentation, as far as possible, of the domestic and international law of arbitration.
-The course is also intended to examine the solutions to the main issues raised by any arbitration procedure: validity of the arbitration agreement, constitution of the arbitral tribunal, procedure before the arbitrators, law applicable to the merits, setting aside and enforcement of awards.
+As much as possible, the course presents domestic and international arbitration law side-by-side.
+The course also examines solutions to the main issues raised by any arbitration procedure: validity of the arbitration agreement, formation of the arbitral tribunal, procedure before the arbitrators, law applicable to the merits, overturning and enforcement of sentences.

 Corporate intangible assets law

-Intellectual property law: literary and artistic property (copyrights) and industrial property (patents, designs and trademarks) are at the heart of the protection of intangible assets in the company.
-This seminar offers students the keys to understanding the subject while keeping the practical aspect of the matter (how to file a trademark…).
+Intellectual property law: literary and artistic property (copyrights) and industrial property (patents, designs and trademarks) are the heart of a company’s intangible assets and need protecting.
+This seminar offers students the keys to understanding the subject with a grounding in the practicalities (e.g. how to file a trademark).

 Mergers and acquisitions